gbtami/pychess-variants/static/docs/capahouse.md

 ## Strategy

-As in standard crazyhouse, the piece values don't align with the chess piece values, and as in standard crazyhouse, sacrificing material for fast development, attacks on the enemy King, or just for defence, are often wise.
+As in standard crazyhouse, the piece values don't align with the chess piece values, and as in standard crazyhouse, sacrificing material for fast development, attacks on the enemy King, or just for defence are often wise.
 Sometimes it is better to reinforce defenders around one's King rather than try to save them.
 Here we may refer you to sources in standard crazyhouse strategy...